jbhv12/serverless-api/README.md

 - Integration tests.
 - Easy local setup with Docker and Docker Compose for quick development.
 - Utilizing the Serverless framework for effortless deployment.
+- GitHub Actions are set in place to automatically deploy services to AWS on code push.

 ## Quick Start